conjurdemos/cdemo/README.md

 3. Run installAnsible.sh.
 4. Change directory to conjurDemo.
 5. Edit inventory.yml to include any machines to be stood up as demo machines.
-6. Run ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
+6. Run sudo ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
     * Conjur alone can be configured by running ansible-playbook -i inventory.yml conjurSetup.yml

 ## Conjur CLI information